ezpizee/gx2cms/HOW-TO.md

 <ul>
     <li><b>bundle</b>.
 This is mainly used for PHP Model object.</li>
     <li><b>clientlib</b>.
 This is mainly used for global client library (CSS and JS).</li>
     <li><b>config</b>.
-This should contain only global.json, which is used to maintain the structure of the site that you are working on.</li>
+This should contain only global.json, which is used to maintain the structure
+    of the site that you are working on.
+It is also used to keep the i18n.json file, which is used to mock localized string for different languages.</li>
     <li><b>section</b>.
 This should be used to keep components, which can be reused in different pages..</li>
     <li><b>structure</b>.
 This should be used to keep all pages, which include components.</li>
 </ul>